gohugoio/hugo/content/content-management/organization.md

 ## Path Breakdown in Hugo

 The following demonstrates the relationships between your content organization and the output URL structure for your Hugo website at render.
-These examples assume you are using pretty URLs, which is the default behavior for Hugo.
+These examples assume you are [using pretty URLs][pretty], which is the default behavior for Hugo.
 The examples also assume a key-value of `baseurl = "http://yoursite.com"` in your [site's configuration file][config].

 ### Section Index Page